nicholasdavidbrown/sern-compose-template/README.md

-# SERN Compose Template
+# SERN Lite Compose Template

 A full-stack web application template using SQLite, Express, React, and Node.js with Docker Compose for easy deployment.
+This template is designed for small-scale self-hosted projects and such uses SQLite.

 ## Tech Stack